Religion in Nigeria: Inter-religious conflict

 Christians complain of widespread persecution, especially in the north and Middle Belt.
-In a speech in the European Parliament, in October 2022, bishop Wilfred Chikpa Anagbe, of the Roman Catholic Diocese of Makurdi, compared the situation of Christians in his country to "nothing short of a Jihad clothed in many names: terrorism, kidnappings, killer herdsmen, banditry, other militia groups" and called on the international community to abandon what he termed a "conspiracy of silence" on the subject.
+In a speech in the European Parliament, in October 2022, bishop Wilfred Chikpa Anagbe, of the Diocese of Makurdi, compared the situation of Christians in his country to "nothing short of a Jihad clothed in many names: terrorism, kidnappings, killer herdsmen, banditry, other militia groups" and called on the international community to abandon what he termed a "conspiracy of silence" on the subject.

 Catholic Archbishop Matthew Man-Oso Ndagoso sums up the situation facing Christians in the following way.
 "For the past 14 years the nation has been grappling with Boko Haram, mostly in the northeast.
 While we were grappling with that, we had the issue of banditry in the northwest.
 And while we were grappling with this, we had the issue of kidnappings for ransom, which is becoming more widespread.
 And while grappling with this we have the old conflict with the Fulani herders."

+Freedom of Religion

+Pew Research stated that in 2021 Nigeria had the highest levels of social hostilities involving religion ("actions by private groups or individuals that infringe on the freedom of religious groups").

+In 2025, Freedom House rated Nigeria's religious freedom as 1 out of 4.